 * Quesadillas: Use the campfire stew as a filling by spreading it over a tortilla wrap, top it with vegan cheese and then either fold the tortilla in half, or add another tortilla over the top, and grill or pan fry each side until crispy, hot and the cheese melted.

-* Campfire stew nachos: Use the filling to top tortilla chips or cooked potato wedges, sprinkle vegan cheese over, and bake until everything is hot and melted.
+* Campfire stew nachos or loaded potato wedges: Use the filling to top tortilla chips or cooked potato wedges, sprinkle vegan cheese over, and bake until everything is hot and melted.

 * Campfire stew pizza: Add dollops of the stew over a home-made or shop-bought vegan pizza and bake the pizza as usual.

-* Campfire stew pot-pie: Add a puff pastry top to either a larger dish that has the campfire stew at the bottom, or use individual mini dishes, and bake until the pastry has risen and is golden, and the filling nice and hot.
+* Campfire stew pot-pie: Add a puff pastry top to either a larger dish that has the campfire stew at the bottom, or use individual mini dishes such as ramekins, and bake until the pastry has risen and is golden, and the filling nice and hot.

 * Campfire stew shepherds or cottage pie: Add the campfire stew to a larger pie dish or smaller mini dishes, top with mashed potatoes and a sprinkle of nutritional yeast flakes or vegan cheese, and bake until golden, crisp and bubbling.
 Thin slices of tomatoes strewn over the top are nice additions.